distribution/distribution/doc/spec/tags.md

 If two tags point at an identical target, they are considered to be "equivalent tags" or "aliases".
-For the purposes of this proposal, tag equavalence will be interpreted on the client-side and no endpoints will be provided to identify sets of equivalent tags.
+For the purposes of this proposal, tag equivalence will be interpreted on the client-side and no endpoints will be provided to identify sets of equivalent tags.

 Other proposals have championed the notion of an "aliases" field on a manifest